For this church:

 A church is mentioned in Domesday.
 There are some signs of Norman construction in the church today.

-In the 1870s, a significant restoration of the building and its interior was carried out.
-The church has not changed since then.
+A major restoration of the building was carried out by the architect James Fowler in 1876.
+The church has not been altered since then.

-Particular thanks to Charles Hurt for research on this entry
+Particular thanks to Charles Hurt and Dr Chris Brooke for research on this entry